DiffusioNeRF: Regularizing Neural Radiance Fields with Denoising Diffusion Models: Conclusions

 Our work is focused on NeRF optimization, however the general approach of using DDMs as a regularizer could potentially be used for other tasks that are optimized with gradient descent, \eg self-supervised monocular depth estimation~\cite{monodepth}, or self-supervised stereo matching~\cite{zhong2017self,zhou2017unsupervised}.

-\paragraph{Acknowledgements} We thank Niantic colleagues, especially Gabriel Brostow, for fruitful discussions and suggestions.
-We are also grateful for Jiaxiang Tang's Pytorch implementation of Instant-NGP~\cite{torch-ngp}, on which our own codebase was built, and to Thomas M\"uller, whose tiny-cuda-nn~\cite{tiny-cuda-nn} framework we also use.
+\textbf{Acknowledgements} We thank Niantic colleagues, especially Gabriel Brostow, for discussions and suggestions.
+We are also grateful for Jiaxiang Tang's Pytorch implementation of Instant-NGP~\cite{torch-ngp}, Phil Wang's implementation of DDM~\cite{torch-ddm}, and to Thomas M\"uller for tiny-cuda-nn~\cite{tiny-cuda-nn}.
+We also thank Jones Smith for bringing to our attention an error with our use of LPIPS in a prior version of this paper.

 { }